luis198327/olympics-quiz-game/README.md

 + [Icons8](https://icons8.com/) - used to import the favicon olympic ring icon image.
 + [Favicon](https://favicon.io/) - used to convert the image from Icon8 into an ico file.
 + [W3Schools](https://www.w3schools.com/) - used to refer to as additional support and to get ideas for how to use code in my webpage.
-+ [stack overflow](https://stackoverflow.com/questions/17212094/fill-background-color-left-to-right-css) - code used specified on code section below to assist with hover over effect on answers.
 + [W3C HTML Validation Service](https://validator.w3.org/#validate_by_input) - used to check the markup validity of Web documents in HTML.
 + [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) - used to check the validity of my CSS in the project.
 + [JSHint](https://jshint.com/) - used to check the validity of my JavaScript code in my project.